 The proposed bill aims to establish the Uniform Mortgage Modification Act in West Virginia by adding a new article to the state's code.
-This article includes definitions of key terms related to mortgage modifications, outlines the scope of the act, and specifies the types of modifications it covers.
-Notably, the act ensures that existing terms and conditions of a mortgage remain in effect even when certain specified terms are modified, without affecting the priority of the loans secured against the property.
-Additionally, the bill encourages courts to promote uniformity in the application of this act across different states.
+This article includes definitions of key terms related to mortgage modifications, outlines the scope of the act, and specifies that it applies to certain modifications made after the act's effective date.
+It clarifies that existing terms and conditions of a mortgage remain in effect even when specific terms are modified, ensuring that the priority of loans secured against the property is not altered.
+The bill also emphasizes the importance of promoting uniformity in the application of this act across different states.

 Statutes affected: Introduced Version: 31-17B-1, 31-17B-2, 31-17B-3, 31-17B-4, 31-17B-5, 31-17B-6, 31-17B-7